Trismegiste/iinano/README.md

 There is a double security on routes and on repositories.

-Since it's a private social network, there is no SEO at all, but you can add the google tracking of course.
+Since it's a private social network, there is no SEO at all, but you can add the google tracking.

 ## Why
-Because after struggling with Elgg (almost dead) and Oxwall (coding horror) and reviewing the newly Idno (critical design flaws and no unit tests), I've decided to NOT contribute to Idno (sadly) but to retain the philosophy of these kind of small network and write an app from scratch.
+Because after struggling with Elgg (almost dead) and Oxwall (coding horror) and reviewing the new Idno (critical design flaws and no unit tests), I've decided to NOT contribute to Idno (sadly) but to retain the philosophy of these kind of small network and write an app from scratch.